mpostol/OPC-UA-OOI/Configuration/DataBindings/ReadMe.txt

 Assembly Product:       OOI Networking Configuration Assembly Copyright:     Copyright (c) 2017 CommServer Assembly Trademark:     OPC-UA-OOI
-Assembly Version:       2.0.4
+Assembly Version:       3.0.0
-Assembly Date:          27.01.2018
+Assembly Date:          2018-03-27

 The main changes and new functionalities are listed below:

-1.Maintanence release - unimportant changes
- * added read-me files
+1. CommonServiceLocator is used to resolve dependency injection for all libraries.

 ____________________________________________________________________________________________
 For assistance, contact: